amishabhojwani/amishabhojwani.github.io/_posts/2022-05-6-images_in_python.md

   - image processing
 ---

 In this blogpost I will present a possible pipeline approach that can be used to model with image data, using `ImageDataGenerator` objects from the `Keras` image preprocessing library (`TensorFlow` backend) in `Python`.
-Jay Acharya, Neil Molkenthein and I collaborated on this and presented it in a Digital Futures Deep Learning workshop.
+Jay Acharya, Neil Molkenthin and I collaborated on this and presented it in a Digital Futures Deep Learning workshop.

 ## Working with Images